Starfish-develop/Starfish/README.md

 * Need plotting tools to show everything output.

 ## get spectral libraries (BTSettl, PHOENIX, Kurucz) in the right form

+* BTSettl, you cannot fit stars at non-zero metallicity.

 * warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.